 Michael found Draper U completely by accident.
 He attended a Wearable Tech conference where he met Draper alumni and founder of Q Bracelet and Q Designs, James Kernan.
 James told Michael about Draper U and since he thrives on serendipitous opportunities, he felt that Draper U was a nobrainer.
 NYU was put on hold while Michael attended Draper in the summer of 2014.

-While at Draper, Michael immersed himself in the sevenweek course and worked with a team of four other young and aspiring entrepreneurs: He pushed himself beyond his limits selling vibrators, learned team building via scavenger hunts, participated in a survival weekend—a perfect parallel to starting a business—and ultimately pitched to a team of technology luminaries and Silicon Valley VCs.
+While at Draper, Michael immersed himself and worked with a team of four other young and aspiring entrepreneurs: He pushed himself beyond his limits selling vibrators, learned team building via scavenger hunts, participated in a survival weekend—a perfect parallel to starting a business—and ultimately pitched to a team of technology luminaries and Silicon Valley VCs.

 Michael and HomeSwipe came out on top, securing an angel investment from Tim Draper.
 Now HomeSwipe is rapidly approaching product/market fit.
 They are scaling to Chicago soon and flipping the switch to start generating revenue.